datalad-handbook/book/docs/basics/101-135-history.rst

 Let us for example view the contents of ``notes.txt`` back when we had just started to learn how to use DataLad.
-Identify the commit in which we added a note on ``datalad save`` in your own history (it will not have the same checksum as the example below).
+Identify the commit in which we added a note on ``datalad save`` in your own history (it will not have the same hash as the example below).

 .. runrecord:: _examples/DL-101-135-102
    :language: console